 Project Description: The project consists of pavement rehabilitation and resurfacing on Rimrock Road from Barstow Road to Avenue J.

-Project Lead Agency: City of Barstow Current Development Phase: PA/ED Complete for Beneficial Use: 2023
+Project Lead Agency: City of Barstow Current Development Phase: PA/ED Complete for Beneficial Use: 2023 Funding Plan: The project is funded as shown in the table below.

 RIMROCK ROAD REHABILITATION, BARSTOW ROAD TO AVENUE J (1,000s)